fondberg/spotcast/README.md

 Add `accounts` dict to the configuration and populate with a list of accounts to be able to initiate playback using diffferent accounts than the default.

+If you are using v3.5.2 or greater and thus also have the core Spotify Integration installed, then [the additional accounts will also need to be added there as well](https://www.home-assistant.io/integrations/spotify#using-multiple-spotify-accounts) for multiple accounts to work.

 ```yaml
 spotcast: